 And the Marquis de Lafayette, according to another story, carried an old French recipe for mixed wines, called coquetel, to America during the Revolution.

-Although we don’t know – and may never know – who first used “cocktail” to refer to a mixed drink, I wonder if the originator of this usage may have had the word’s equine history in mind.
+Although we don’t know—and may never know—who first used “cocktail” to refer to a mixed drink, we wonder whether the originator of this usage may have had the word’s equine history in mind.